Cost to File Bankruptcy in Washington

 Will I Have to Attend a Court Hearing If I File for Bankruptcy?

 In all bankruptcy cases, you will need to attend a “meeting of creditors”.
-However, because of Covid the meeting in fact will be on the telephone and not at the actual court location.
-At that meeting you will answer the bankruptcy trustee’s questions, and any creditor who chooses to attend which creditors rarely do.
+However, because of Covid the meeting in fact will be on the telephone or a ZOOM meeting depending on when your case is filed, and not at the actual court location.
+At that meeting you will answer the bankruptcy trustee’s questions and any creditor who chooses to attend which creditors rarely do.
 This is typically a short meeting where you will be asked about your bankruptcy petition and financial situation.
 In either chapter, unless some rare complication arises, you will probably never appear in court before a bankruptcy judge.

 The bankruptcy process can be complicated, which is why your best option is to seek legal advice before deciding to file.
-In Federal Way, Washington, the Law Office of Richard D. Granvold can help you understand your legal rights and options for pursuing a Chapter 7 or Chapter 13 bankruptcy.
+In Kent, Washington, the Law Office of McClure Law Group can help you understand your legal rights and options for pursuing a Chapter 7 or Chapter 13 bankruptcy.